lightningRalf/obsidian-excalidraw-plugin/README-BUILD.md

 The project runs with `node 18`.

-After running `npm -i` you'll need to make two manual changes:
+After running `npm install` you'll need to make two manual changes:

 ## postprocess
 postprocess is used in rollup.config.js.